Barbados

 Losses – Losses arising from taxable income may be carried forward for 9 years.
 Carryback of losses is not allowed.

-Anti-avoidance rules – Barbados has not enacted transfer pricing regulations, although revenue authorities may amend assessable income of a company where they deem that the main purpose of a non-arm's-length transaction is to artificially reduce its assessable income.
-Thin capitalization and controlled foreign companies rules are not applicable.
+Anti-avoidance rules – Barbados has not enacted transfer pricing regulations, although revenue authorities may amend assessable income of a company where they deem that the main purpose of a non-arm's length transaction is to artificially reduce its assessable income.

 Tax credits and incentives – A tax credit for taxes paid outside Barbados is usually available, provided that this does not reduce the company's corporate income tax rate in Barbados to less than 0.25%.